 What Are The Common Defenses Available In A Vehicular Homicide Case?

-It is very similar to a DWI case; the prosecution has to prove that you were operating the vehicle, that you were operating the vehicle while intoxicated, that you were operating the vehicle and were responsible for an accident and, as a result of that accident, the passenger or another person was seriously injured.
+It is very similar to a DWI case; the prosecution has to prove that you were operating the vehicle, that you were operating the vehicle while intoxicated, that you were operating the vehicle, were responsible for the accident and, as a result of that accident, the passenger or another person was seriously injured.
 Within that, you go through a step-by-step DWI analysis of the case.
-Interestingly enough, there are defenses available to you in an assault by auto or a vehicular homicide case, that are not available in a DWI case in the municipal court.
+Interestingly enough, there are defenses available to you in an assault by auto or a vehicular homicide case that are not available in a DWI case in the municipal court.

-A vehicular manslaughter case is ordinarily charged as a second degree crime that carries a prison sentence of 5-10 years and a fine of up to $150,000, although it can also be charged as a first degree crime, which can bring up to 20 years in jail; a great example of this is Amy Locane, an actress who was on Melrose Place and who was tried in Somerville in 2013.
+A vehicular manslaughter case is ordinarily charged as a second-degree crime that carries a prison sentence of five to 10 years and a fine of up to $150,000, although it can also be charged as a first-degree crime, which can bring up to 20 years in jail; a great example of this is Amy Locane, an actress who was on Melrose Place and who was tried in Somerville in 2013.

-In New Jersey, we don’t use the term felony, which confuses people sometimes, but we have disorderly person’s offenses and then we have criminal indictable charges like these, which is the same as a felony.
+In New Jersey, we don’t use the term felony, which confuses people sometimes, but we have disorderly person’s offenses, and then we have criminal indictable charges like these, which are the same as felonies.
 Assault by auto and vehicular homicide cases are chargeable as felonies and pretty high felonies with a presumption of incarceration.

-For more information on Defenses In Vehicular Homicide Cases, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (908) 210-9755 today.
+For more information on defenses in vehicular homicide cases, a free initial consultation is your next best step.
+Get the information and legal answers you’re seeking by calling 908-643-7005 today.

 Get your questions answered.
 Call me for your free, 20-minute phone consultation at 908-643-7005.